Mountain Bass Association

 RESERVING AREAS: No person may hold or reserve a fishing area for a contestant at any time.
 Violation of this rule will result in disqualification of all parties involved.

 LIMITS and WEIGH-IN: During all Mountain Bass Association events, teams may only weigh-in Five (5) Fish for the days catch.
 Adjustments shall be made for tournament limits on waters where State or lake limits dictate.
 Fish shorter than the legal tournament length will be deducted from the total weight of the bag.
 A penalty of .25 LBS per dead fish will be deducted from the total weight.
 Any team requesting a re-weigh will be given only one; however, regardless of the outcome, the result of the re-weigh will be that team's official weight.
+Re-weigh may be requested for total limit weight only.
+Big and Option fish shall not be reweighed.
+Big and Option fish shall be tagged at the time of weigh-in.
+Only one Big fish of each species may be weighed by a team.
+Only one Option pot fish may be weighed per team.
+The Weighmaster can not be consulted to choose any fish to be weighed.

 CULLING of FISH: It is the responsibility of each team to possess no more fish than the local laws allow.
 If more fish than the local laws allow are present in the live well during an event that team will be subject to disqualification.
 Teams may not possess more than a five fish limit once inside the host marina.
 Culling is prohibited in the host marina.

 BIG FISH PAYOUT: The big fish payout is included at all Mountain Bass events for the heaviest fish weighed in each day.
 Dead fish shall not be eligible to claim the big fish award.
 Tiebreakers will be awarded to the team with the heaviest bag.
+Big fish may not be re-weighed.

 OPTION FISH POT: The Option Fish Pot will be included in every MBA event, except the Open.
 Participation requires an additional 10.00 per boat (15.00 for a team of three) with the entry fee but is not manditory.
 The total pot will be paid to the team weighing the winning fish.
 The option fish weight will be determined before blast-off on each day.
 Ties will be awarded to the team with the heaviest bag.
+Option pot fish may not be re-weighed.

 Check-in Times for Official Weigh-in: It is the responsibility of each team to be at the pre-determined location at or before the specified time.
 Teams arriving late may be disqualified.
 Consideration will be given for boat or mechanical breakdowns, provided the team notifies the Tournament Director or designee prior to check-in time.